Voting is tied to more tolerance in men — but less in women

 That brings us back to the map from the earlier post.
 This is that same map — just rotated and reversed so the pattern is easier to see.
 As before, there’s a large tolerance gap between men and women:

-To show what changes when men and women are registered to vote, we’ll use something called a vector difference plot.
-Think of it as drawing arrows that represent how people move on the free-speech map when they go from not being registered to vote to being registered.
+To show differences between men and women who are registered to vote and those who aren’t, we’ll use something called a vector difference plot.
+Think of it as drawing arrows that represent how people move on the free-speech map when we go from looking at those unregistered to vote to those that are registered.
 The arrows all start from the center so you can compare their directions and lengths directly.
 In short, these arrows capture the impact of being registered on men’s and women’s positions in the free-speech landscape.
-They aren’t showing how tolerant men and women are, just how being registered to vote changes each’s tolerance:
+They aren’t showing how tolerant men and women are, just the difference in tolerance between registered and unregistered men and women:

 Wow.
-Men, on average, are more tolerant of both sides when they’re registered to vote than when they aren’t.
-Women, on average, are slightly less tolerant when they’re registered to vote — namely against the right.
+Men who are registered to vote are, on average, more tolerant of both sides than those who aren’t.
+Women who are registered to vote are, on average, less tolerant than those who aren’t — namely less tolerant against the right.

-For men, the boost in tolerance mostly comes from one place: Registered men are a lot more likely to be “perfectly tolerant” — the folks who say they’d allow every speaker, full stop.
-Political participation seems to make men more likely to believe in the principle of free speech for all.
-That effect doesn’t exist for women, at all.
-Instead, being registered to vote makes women more likely to be totally intolerant of the right specifically.
-In other words, registering to vote increases the odds of landing women in the stereotype of being woke.
-Men see a bump in that zone too, but it’s much smaller — and still overshadowed by the much larger increase in men becoming fully tolerant across the board.
+For men, the boost in tolerance mostly comes from one place: registered men are a lot more likely to be “perfectly tolerant” — the folks who say they’d allow every speaker that we ask about, full stop.
+Those men registered to vote seem more likely believe in the principle of free speech for all.
+That relationship is inverted for women.
+Instead, being a registered female voter is related to being totally intolerant of the right specifically.
+Men see a bump in that zone too, but it’s much smaller — and still overshadowed by the much larger increase in men who are fully tolerant across the board.

-We need to understand why this is happening and how to stop it.
-What are men doing better?
-Could that be replicated in women?
-If not, what then?
-And what about the few women, both registered to vote and not, who defy the trend?
-Could other women emulate them?
-Would stuff like or training in free speech, philosophy, or rational debate be of any help?
+If our goal is to grow support for free speech, more research is needed to better understand what correlates with and what causes tolerance.
+Would training in free speech, philosophy, or rational debate be of any help?
 What about stigmatizing being unwilling to engage in rational debate (and change your mind if the evidence demands)?

 The problem may look intimidating, but there’s nothing here that says it can’t be fixed.
-If we want to correct our failures through open debate, we’ve got to understand what’s driving this — and then get to work on fixing it.
+If we want to correct our failures through open debate, we’ve got to understand the problem — and then get to work on fixing it.

 Huh.
 As a "radical moderate" lesbian, this explains why it's hard to find other politically active, moderate lesbians who are willing to disagree politically sometimes to date...
 They just don't exist!
 Ha!
 At least that means it's not my quirky sense of humor or love of Star Trek...
 Thank God! 😂